 INITIAL FILL AND BALANCING AND OPTIMUM POOL AND SPA WATER CHEMISTRY CONDITIONS

-In accordance with the National Plasterers Council (NPC) standards, it is recommended that the following pool and spa water chemistry conditions be maintained on an ongoing basis for the longevity of River Rok® natural pebble interior pool and spa finish.
-These values are important to prevent corrosion, deterioration, discoloration, scaling, or other problems.
+In accordance with the National Plasterers Council (NPC) standards, it is recommended that the following pool and spa water chemistry conditions be maintained on an ongoing basis for the longevity of the interior pool and spa finish.
+These values are important to prevent corrosion, deterioration, discoloration, scaling or other problems.
 For more information refer to your local agency having jurisdiction or NPC.
 Follow recommended fill and balancing procedures to ensure a successful start-up.
 Fill pool completely and without interruption with clean, potable water.
 The use of a filter during fill is strongly recommended.
 The initial fill water is the most important water that the pool will receive and must be tested, recorded and adjusted according to the following parameters by an experienced pool professional.
 For the first thirty days (30) the pH and alkalinity must be monitored and adjusted (if applicable) every three (3) to five (5) days.
 All other chemicals monitored and adjusted (if applicable) every seven (7) to ten (10) days.
 The pool water must be tested regularly and documented monthly by a reputable company using a computerized system.
-Monitoring the pool water regularly will not only affect the new finish but will keep the River Rok® finish looking new.
-Improper water chemistry will void the 10 year limited residential warranty or five (5) year limited commercial warranty.
+Monitoring the pool water regularly will not only affect the new finish but will keep it looking new.
+Improper water chemistry will void the limited residential / commercial warranty.
 It is recommended that a quality sequestering agent be used in the initial start-up in accordance with the manufacturer’s instructions and then a recommended maintenance dosage per the sequestering agent’s manufacturer instructions.

 - SECOND DAY: Record pH, total alkalinity, calcium hardness, and temperature levels.
 Adjust pH to 7.4 — 7.6 and total alkalinity to 80 — 120 PPM.
 Dissolve all chemicals completely in water before adding to pool, and allow sufficient time for each chemical to be fully dispersed before adding other chemicals.
-DO NOT ADD CHLORINE OR CALCIUM CHLORIDE.
+DO NOT ADD CHLORINE.
 Brush entire surface twice daily for the first three (3) days.

 - THIRD DAY: Repeat steps from Second Day.
 Adjust chemistry to the following levels.